Scam versus scam politics stalls India's reform agenda

 But in India's notoriously grubby politics, there is plenty of mud to sling.
 So in its response, every afternoon, the BJP has raised alleged scams by chief ministers of Congress-ruled states.

-The party made graft allegations on Thursday against Virbhadra Singh, the chief minister of Himachal Pradesh.
-On Wednesday, it accused Harish Rawat, Uttarkhand's chief minister, of changing government policy on granting liquor licenses to make profits.
+The party made graft allegations on Thursday against the chief minister of Himachal Pradesh.
+On Wednesday, it accused the leader of the state of Uttarkhand of changing government policy on granting liquor licenses to make profits.

 "Those who are making charges against us, will they ask their own chief ministers to resign?" asked Telecoms Minister Ravi Shankar Prasad.